 The department aims to provide workplaces where women and men—all employees—have the same rights, access and opportunities to employment and career pathways enabling them to balance work and life commitments and participate fully in our workplaces.

-Pathways to Parity—accelerating the path to gender parity (PDF, 1MB) was launched by the Director-General in March 2020.
+Pathways to Parity—accelerating the path to gender parity workforce strategy was launched by the Director-General in March 2020.

 Flexible by design

 working flexibly fosters an inclusive culture that supports a diverse range of staff to participate fully in our workplaces.

 Launched in August 2020, the

 Many Cultures workforce strategy recognises that celebrating difference and leveraging the diverse knowledge, skills and experience of our multicultural workforce is critical to maximising our organisation’s potential and being an employer of choice.
 Through education, visibility and leadership the strategy is creating workplaces where staff can feel safe, valued and thrive, regardless of cultural background.

 Generational Diversity workforce strategy acknowledges that people of all ages bring different and valuable perspectives and insights to each other and the communities we serve.
 Creating inclusive work cultures maximises the performance, wellbeing and engagement of all staff and allows us to better serve the students of Queensland.

 This strategy aims to prepare our workforce for the future.
 It is designed in a way that recognises and respects the needs of individuals at every life stage and encourage workplace cultures where every employee feels valued for who they are regardless of age.

 The department recognises that the diversity of our employees is a strength of our organisation.
 We value different ways of working, thinking and being by celebrating the diversity and uniqueness of our workforce.

 Workforce Diversity Census is critical to understanding the diversity of our workforce.
 It enables us to monitor and report on our progress in developing inclusive leadership and inclusive workplace cultures across our organisation.